maxmadknight/wp-async-css/readme.txt

 The recommended use of this is to load your main stylesheet synchronously and then select non-vital CSS-files to load after (async).
 Non-vital CSS-files can be for example fonts, icons, template-specific CSS, plugin CSS etc.

-If you have a bug or improvement request please do post to a thread in the support section!
+If you find a bug or have an idea for improvement please do post to a thread in the support section!
+Would be much appreaciated!

 Thanks :)